mkb79/audible-cli/README.md

 Colour follows the terminal, and honours `NO_COLOR` and `FORCE_COLOR`.

-Questions go to stderr too, so `2>` on an interactive command hides them;
-use `--log-file` to keep a record instead.
+Questions go to stderr too, so `2>` on an interactive command hides the question while the command waits for an answer.
+Keep that stream on screen while answering. `--log-file` is no substitute there: it records what the command has to say about its work, not the conversation, and deliberately so — a password or a captcha answer has no business in a file on disk.

 ---